MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 If `Diskpath` Is omitted, all attached disks disks are unmounted and detached.

 > [!NOTE]
-> If one disk fails to unmount, WSL 2 can be forced to exit by running `wsl --shutdown`, which will detach the disk`.
+> If one disk fails to unmount, WSL 2 can be forced to exit by running `wsl --shutdown`, which will detach the disk.

 ## Limitations